-Ferns is a historic town in north County Wexford.
-In the 6th century it was an ecclesiastical centre of national importance and subsequently the seat of the Kings of Leinster.
-The town became the capital of the Kingdom of Leinster, and also the Capital of Ireland when the kings of that southern part of the province established their seat of power there.
-Impressive remains of Ferns Castle are in the centre of the town.
+Ferns is a historic town in North County Wexford.
+In the 6th century, it was an ecclesiastical center of national importance.
+And subsequently the seat of the Kings of Leinster.
+The town became the capital of the Kingdom of Leinster.
+And also the Capital of Ireland when the kings of that southern part of the province established their seat of power there.
+Impressive remains of Ferns Castle are in the center of the town.

-This is one of hidden gems on the way to Wexford.
+This is one of the hidden gems on the way to Wexford.
 Ferns Castle is an OPW heritage site, situated just off the main road that runs through Ferns.
-Only half of the castle now remains, but there is a visitor centre (in the season there are free guided tours) located on-site features information about the historical site as well as the well-known Ferns Tapestry.
+Only half of the castle now remains.
+But there is a visitor center (in the season there are free guided tours) located on-site.
+That features information about the historical site as well as the well-known Ferns Tapestry.

 The town of Ferns also contains the 13th-century St Edan’s Cathedral (Church of Ireland).

 Below are photos I took in March 2022.